dgray001/gray_online/PLANS.md

  - Revamp update dialog box
  - Update turn timer UX
  - Host can pause game and if host leaves then someone else takes over as host
+ - User settings (including trick-resolution animation durations) instead of hardcoded timings in fiddlesticks.ts

+Game Frontend Plans:
+ - Sync/refresh game state on in-game frontend errors thrown (the "TODO: try to sync data" scattered across message_handler.ts and each game's gameUpdate catch blocks).
+Updates are applied in guaranteed order by message_handler.ts, so if a game's gameUpdate throws while applying one, that's a real bug, not a transient network issue — the frontend should treat it as a signal to auto-refresh/resync game state (e.g. game.refreshGame()) instead of just logging and leaving the client silently desynced.

 Lobby Plans:
  - Loaders for client requests in lobby: room-create, room-join, room-leave, room-rename